amyytang/palona-ai-chatbot/README.md

 pip install -r requirements.txt

 ```
-Get your own keys and put them in chatbot/backend/.env
+Get your own keys, create a .env file in backend, and insert your keys.
 ```bash
 HF_TOKEN= [INSERT YOUR TOKEN HERE]
 SERPAPI_KEY= [INSERT YOUR SERPAPI_KEY HERE]